artemkv/artemkv.github.io/cryptocurrencies.md

 - Memoryless: when you do work, you are not making progress, you chance of finding a nonce are proportional to number of attempts.
 This allows slower participants to still win periodically
 - Scalable: it adapts to number of participants
 - Non-interactive: you do all the work offline
-- Tied to real world: re-writing the history has a cost, even if majority of participants agree on it
+- Tied to real world: re-writing the history has a cost, even if the majority of participants agree on it

 ### Cons